 Any violations of this policy will be dealt with in accordance with applicable University procedures which may include disciplinary actions and where appropriate, legal action.
-All complaints concerning the operation of UAS over University Property should be referred to the Department of Public Safety.
+All complaints concerning the operation of UAS/MA over University Property should be referred to the Department of Public Safety.
 Users will also be subject to applicable Federal and State laws.

 Any FAA fines incurred by individuals or departments will be the responsibility of the individuals involved.

 For purposes of this Policy, these terms should have the following meaning:

 Model Aircraft - is an aircraft weighing less than 55 pounds

 Uncrewed Aircraft Systems (UAS) – UAS are also known as or may be characterized as uncrewed aircraft systems or Drones.